TruebitProtocol/interactive-coin-offerings/README.md

 #### numDigits(InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage storage, uint256)
 *(InteractiveCrowdsaleLib.sol, line 67)*

-Gets the number of digits in a number.
+Gets the number of digits in _number.
 Used to enforce spaced buckets for personal valuation caps.

 ##### Arguments
 **InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage** self